 (road), you'll find another older singletrack route on the mountain.
 Now called the Cross Trail, this fall line trail intersects Grandstaff with four-way intersections five or six times.
 Use caution at these intersections as the Cross Trail is popular with hikers and runners looking for a steeper and rockier experiences.
 While the Cross Trail is open to bikes, most riders will keep to the flow, speed and fun turns of Grandstaff.

-Any visit to Red Mt. is not complete without a visit to the highpoint and panoramic views a couple hundred yards east of the top of the trail.
+Any ride is not complete without a stop at the highpoint and panoramic views a couple hundred yards east of the top of the trail.
 Nearby, a tall steel cross hints at the long and interesting life of William Grandstaff, who prospected for gold in the area and passed away on the mountain in 1901.